Opposite of LIGHT – 35 Antonyms With Sentence Examples

 Lowered She walked towards the bright light Her steps echoed in the lowered room

-READ: Opposite of REFUTE - 35 Antonyms With Sentence Examples
+READ: Opposite of LURCH - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of LIGHT